-Up to 6 Family Members who have the same financial adviser can apply to have their RetireSelect Accounts linked as a Family Group to aggregate their average daily balances across all investments.
+Family Pricing is only available to Members of Australian Practical Superannuation who are investing through a financial adviser.
+Up to 6 Family Members who have the same financial adviser can apply to have their Australian Practical Superannuation Accounts linked as a Family Group to aggregate their average daily balances across all investments.

-If the RetireSelect Accounts are linked, the asset-based administration fees and costs are calculated on the aggregate average daily balance of the linked Accounts and then applied proportionally to each linked Account, according to the share of the aggregated balance.
-In this way, a lower asset-based administration fee and cost may apply, depending on the aggregate average daily balance of all linked Accounts.
+If the Australian Practical Superannuation Accounts are linked, the asset-based administration fee is calculated on the aggregate average daily balance of the linked Accounts and then applied proportionally to each linked Account, according to the share of the aggregated balance.
+In this way, a lower asset-based administration fee may apply, depending on the aggregate average daily balance of all linked Accounts.
 The Account keeping fee and any other fees that apply are not included in this arrangement and will continue to apply to each Account, as relevant.

-In order for the RetireSelect Accounts to qualify for Family Group Pricing, the holder of the Account must be a Family Member (see definition).
+In order for the Australian Practical Superannuation Accounts to qualify for Family Group Pricing, the holder of the Account must be a Family Member (see definition).

 OneVue Wealth reserves the right to determine whether Accounts may be linked in any Family Group, or whether to reject a request.
 OneVue Wealth may also cancel the linking of Accounts and change these terms at any time.